 |27 August 2018||Coast Guard Medevacs|

-oN August 27, 2018, A 61-year-old male crew (suffering heart attack) was medevaced from the ship off New Jersey's coast.
+On August 27, 2018, a 61-year-old male crew (suffering heart attack) was medevaced from the ship off New Jersey's coast.

 The liner contacted USCG 5th District (Portsmouth NH, USA) requesting immediate medical assistance.
 USCG Air Station Atlantic City deployed an HH-65 Dolphin helicopter to the ship, located approx 230 ml (370 km) east of Cape May (NJ USA).
-Due to the long distance from shore, the helicopter was supported by an USCG Lockheed HC-130 Hercules aircraft.
+Due to the long distance from shore, the helicopter was supported by a USCG Lockheed HC-130 Hercules aircraft.
 The man and a crew nurse were airlifted and transported to ARMC (Atlanticare Regional Medical Center) in Atlantic City NJ.

 The incident occurred in the beginning of 7-day Bermuda Cruise (itinerary Aug 26 - Sept 2) roundtrip from homeport NYC to Kings Wharf.

 On December 16, 2017, while en-route from Antigua to Curacao, the ship responded to a distress call from a sailboat.
 During the rescue operation was launched a tender boat to load and transport the 6 sailors back to the ship.

 The survivors were over a month drifting at sea, and 6 days without food.
 The boat was sailing from Haiti to Guadeloupe when the sails and rudder were lost in a storm.
 The boat was also taking on water.